Sizing Gas Piping Layout

 Natural Gas BTU/h Pressure Chart

 You may hear sometimes that you have to add equivalent feet of pipe for fittings.
-This is not true for residential gas systems if have the longest loop system.
-If using the 2 PSI or less chart and .5" water column pressure drop you do not have to count for fittings .
-There is enough fudge in the charts to avoid using fitting equivalent.
+This is not true for residential gas systems that have the longest loop system.
+If using the 2 PSI or less chart and .5" water column pressure drop, you do not have to count for fittings.
+There is enough fudge in the charts to avoid using a fitting equivalent.